Skip to Main Content

 • Sponsor: American Society for Pharmacy Law

-• 2025 Award: "The 2025 Award includes an honorarium plus support for travel to the ASPL Developments in Pharmacy Law Seminar XXXVI in Fort Lauderdale, FL November 6-9, 2025."
+• 2025 Award was: "The 2025 Award includes an honorarium plus support for travel to the ASPL Developments in Pharmacy Law Seminar XXXVI in Fort Lauderdale, FL November 6-9, 2025."

-• Deadline for submission: "The deadline for submission of nominations for the Larry M. Simonsmeier Award is June 30, 2025."
+• Deadline for submission of nominations for the Larry M. Simonsmeier Award was: June 30, 2025.

 Roy Snell Health Care Regulatory and Compliance Writing Competition